-The procedure was named after Alfred Blalock (surgeon to first perform this procedure) and Helen Taussig (paediatric cardiologist, who designed the shunt).
-It was first performed in November 1944 at Johns Hopkins University Hospital in Baltimore, Maryland (USA).
+The BT shunt was the first surgical sytemic-artery-to-pulmonary-artery shunt.2 The procedure was named after Alfred Blalock (surgeon to first perform this procedure) and Helen Taussig (paediatric cardiologist, who designed the shunt).
+Vivien Thomas, who was Blalock's laboratory technician, developed the procedure in laboratory dogs and adapted instruments for the first human surgery from those used on the experimental animals.
+The procedure was first performed in a 15-month-old girl with tetralogy of Fallot in November 1944 at Johns Hopkins University Hospital in Baltimore, Maryland (USA).

 - 1. Topol EJ, Califf RM.
 Textbook of cardiovascular medicine.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781770122.
 Read it at Google Books - Find it at Amazon